Find Any File (FAF)

 Internally, there are now two volumes: The one with the System files and the one that contains all the files added by you or by other programs (the "Data" volume).
-The Finder and other parts of the System make it appears are if they're one and the same, but FAF sees them as separate volume, and therefore can also search them separately.
+The Finder and other parts of the System make it appear as if they're one and the same, but FAF sees them as separate volumes, and therefore can also search them separately.

-This has advantages: Usually, you're looking for non-System files, e.g. those installed by other programs or your own.
+This has advantages: Usually, you're looking for non-System files, e.g. those installed by other programs or by yourself.
 Now, if you choose to only search this Data volume, the search will be much faster.
-Only if you really look for an Apple file, maybe to look at its contents, or modify it for the first time (which will then automatically store a copy in the Data volume and let you edit that copy) you'd need to search the macOS volume.
+Only if you really look for an Apple file, maybe to look at its contents, or modify it for the first time (which will then automatically store a copy in the Data volume and let you edit that copy) you'll need to search the macOS system volume, too.

-Therefore, by default, I suggest you search only the "(Data)" volume, and thereby you'll find your files much faster than in previous macOS versions where the search always included all the system files.
+Therefore, by default, I suggest you search only the "(Data)" volume, and thereby you'll find your own files much faster than in previous macOS versions where the search always included all the system files.

 Known Problems Show all |